 Knowing that Labor Day is just around the corner usually makes me sad.
+Time seems to fly as we enjoy one holiday after another.
 But this year I am really looking forward to cooler temperatures and planning ahead for the spring.

 While most of us think of spring as the time to plant, fall is an even better time to plan out garden beds and plant shrubs and perennials.
 Spring is a time when plants put all of their energy into growing foliage and the flowers and seeds necessary to reproduce.
 Fall is a time when plants put their energy into their roots and getting ready for winter survival.
 So planting in the fall allows plants to establish their roots and be ready for spring.

 So while you may be all gardened out for the year, planting a few plants in the fall will help you get a jump on spring.
 In future posts, I’ll outline my favorite fall gardening chores you can do as the temperatures fall.

 The fall is also a great time to create a new garden bed.
 You might be thinking – that’s a lot of work to dig out a new bed.
 And yes, it can be a daunting task to completely dig out a new bed, especially if you are doing this in what is now a grassy area.
 I’ve done this in the past, with my ex-husband and brother-in-law digging and using a rototiller to dig up and till our rocky clay Pennsylvania soil.
 It was a very time consuming and back breaking task.